qauchida/qauchida.github.io/essays/cachingGitHub.md

   - GitHub
   - Git
 ---
-Recently, I messed up on our github (again).
+Recently, I messed up on a team repo (again).

 I used this opportunity to learn about how to cache files that I don't want commited without modifying the .gitignore.